×

 We asked expats in Spanish Wells what banks they use and there advice about banking.
 They advised:

 "Spanish Wells, is a small town known for its fishing industry, beautiful beaches, and friendly locals.
 Before retiring there, expats should be aware of several factors.
 Firstly, the cost of living in Spanish Wells is relatively high, especially when it comes to housing and imported goods.
 However, local produce and seafood are quite affordable.
 Secondly, healthcare facilities in Spanish Wells are limited.
 For serious medical conditions, you may need to travel to Nassau or even to the United States.
 Therefore, having a comprehensive health insurance plan is crucial.
 Thirdly, Spanish Wells has a tropical monsoon climate, which means it experiences a rainy season from May to November.
 Hurricanes can occur, so it's important to have a plan in place for such events.
 Fourthly, while English is widely spoken in Spanish Wells, the local dialect can be difficult to understand at first.
 It might be helpful to learn some local phrases before moving.
 Fifthly, Spanish Wells is a close-knit community with a slow pace of life.
 It's important to respect local customs and traditions.
 Lastly, while Spanish Wells is generally safe, like any place, it has some crime.
 It's advisable to take standard precautions to protect yourself and your property.
 In terms of transportation, Spanish Wells is accessible by boat or small plane, and getting around the island is typically done by golf cart.
 For residency, the Bahamas offers a permit for permanent residence to foreigners who invest in property.
 However, the process can be lengthy and requires a thorough background check.
 Finally, while Spanish Wells offers a peaceful and relaxed lifestyle, entertainment options are limited.
-If you enjoy a quiet life with outdoor activities like fishing, boating, and beachcombing, Spanish Wells could be a great fit for you," remarked one expat living in Spanish Wells, Bahamas.
+If you enjoy a quiet life with outdoor activities like fishing, boating, and beachcombing, Spanish Wells could be a great fit for you," said one expat who made the move to Spanish Wells.

 What do expats in Spanish Wells appreciate most about the local culture?